This is an update to a 2017 post.

 Some advocacy lessons include:

 - Good work is advocacy–at least when people hear about it

 - Look for analogous scaling strategies that might translate

-- Joining a network can amplify your work and voice
+- Join a network to amplify your work and voice

 Diffusion is something that happens to a gas in a vacuum or a fad in a culture, but it doesn’t explain how innovation happens in education.
 The old Rogers’ model is more appropriate for individual actors adopting new products or practices.
 Education has layers of context variables that make progress more lumpy, more episodic.

 Robust ecosystems create supportive conditions for innovation, but most important are school and system leaders who facilitate agreements among communities of practice.
 Where leadership exists, innovation can flourish.
 Where it does not, it is squelched.